Kanban-Zai/kanban-zai-version-1.0/core.md

 The roster is a list of all current team members and interested parties.
 New members must be added.
 Old members must be removed.
 A consensus vote is required to be mustered as a team member.

-#### NORM:BACKPORTING

-Back porting is a strategy of Kanban-Zai that allows cards to be split or combined rationally to manage scope creep, unknown unknowns and early thinking.
-This allows justifiable explanations for the delivery runway length.

-Unfinished work on a card in a sprint should be split out to one or more cards and those cards prioritized.

 #### NORM:CONSENSUS

 Core consensus requires an agreement of a quorum of the mustered team members about the direction the team should be taking.
 Negative votes, and the reasons for them must be journaled.

-#### NORM:SLACK

-What is slack?
-In common usage it probably has a negative connotation, as in “he has been slacking off”.
-But in planning for successful sprints that yield consistent, high-quality results, it is essential.

 ### SETTINGS

-#### Cadence

-Value: 0

-Cadence defines time.
-It is the "Tick" when all state chances must be made.
-You can change state whenever you like so your team could be running at a faster or slower cadence than you like.
-Cadence is not about delivery speed it is a yard stick to give objective perspective to decision that are made.
-Every team runs at its own cadence.

-#### Speed Limit

-Value: 1

-How many cards in play simultaneously.

 #### egos (READONLY)